nathanpeck/nodejs-aws-workshop/1 - Development Environment/README.md

 If you're using linux or mac, change the permissions of the .pem file to be less open.

 ```
-$ chmod 400 PRIVATE_KEY.PEM
+$ chmod 400 <your key name>.PEM
 ```

+Note that one Unix machines you should also place the key file at the location `~/.ssh`.

-If you're on windows you'll need to convert the .pem file to .ppk to work with putty.
+If you're on windows you'll need to download an SSH tool such as [PuTTY](http://www.putty.org/), and convert the .pem file to .ppk to work with putty.
 Here is a link to instructions for the file conversion - [Connecting to Your Linux Instance from Windows Using PuTTY](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)

 &nbsp;